-Listed below are schools offering Medical Assistant programs in New Hampshire.
+Listed below are all of the schools offering Medical Assistant programs in New Hampshire.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 As a medical assistant, you will perform a variety of clinical and administrative duties related to care in ambulatory settings.
 Some of the tasks for which a medical assistant may be responsible include taking patient history, measuring a patient's vital signs, and assisting doctors, nurses and physician's assistant with examinations and procedures.